 Under the joint venture definition, the SBA suggests that JV partners want to avoid the legal consequences of being a business partnership, then they should probably form a limited liability company.

 Populated or unpopulated: When small businesses enter into a teaming arrangement, it can no longer be populated with individuals intended to perform contracts awarded to the joint venture.

-Call Our SBA Joint Venture & Affiliation Lawyers for Immediate Help
+Call Our SBA Affiliation Lawyers for Immediate Help

-If you are a small business seeking to secure government contracts with an SBA joint venture arrangement of teaming agreement, need help with SBA affiliation rules under 13 CFR 121.103 and 13 CFR 124.513, mentor protégé agreement, avoiding the ostensible definition or other teaming relationship, call our 8a certification lawyers and consultants for a FREE Initial consultation.
+If you are a small business seeking to secure government contracts with small business joint venture rules or teaming agreements, need help with SBA affiliation rules under 13 CFR 121.103 and 13 CFR 124.513, mentor protégé agreement, avoiding the ostensible subcontractor rule definition or other teaming relationship, call our SBA joint venture lawyers and consultants for a FREE Initial Consultation.
 Call 1-866-601-5518.